Photograph by Rus Bowden

 "What in tarnation?"

 Jacob's lips trembled, but Angel knew he wouldn't cry.
-Not in a situation that required they both be present.
+Not in a situation requiring they both be present.
 She could count on her brother.
 When he rubbed his eyes, however, his pointer finger went for his nose—habit—and started digging.

 "Don't pick your fuckin' nose."
 Billy took another long swig.
 "It's disgustin'."